Michael Bay's unrealized projects: Untitled Taylor Lautner film

-Inherit the Earth film
+Inherit the Earth

 On 22 February 2011, Bay will produce the sci-fi film Inherit the Earth, through Platinum Dunes with JT Petty writing the film for Columbia Pictures.
-On 8 January 2015, Andrew Adamson is set to direct Inherit the Earth, with Oren Uzeil writing the script.
+On 8 January 2015, Andrew Adamson is set to direct Inherit the Earth, with Oren Uziel writing the script.
 On 7 December 2016, Mike Flanagan replaced Adamson as director and write a new script.
 On 21 August 2018, Kornél Mundruczó replaced Flanagan as director with his wife Kata Wéber writing a new script and without Platinum Dunes' involvement.

-Untitled Miami drug-trafficking project (aka Cocaine Cowboys)
+Cocaine Cowboys TV series

 On 20 March 2011, HBO ordered Michelle Ashford's series Cocaine Cowboys; inspired by Billy Corben's 2006 documentary Cocaine Cowboys and will be executive-produced by Ashford, Bay, and Jerry Bruckheimer.
 On 18 September 2014, TNT took the project.
 Michael Stahl-David, Elizabeth Perkins, Kristen Hager, Kelsey Siepser, Adria Arjona, and Óscar Jaenada were cast as the leads.
 On 26 March 2015, TNT ordered the pilot to be redeveloped.

-The Hauntrepreneur film
+The Hauntrepreneur

 On 27 May 2011, Bay and Platinum Dunes will produce Scott Rosenberg's family fantasy script The Hauntrepreneur, about a family hires a peculiar man, the Hauntrepreneur, to help them adjust to a new town for Paramount Pictures.
-On 25 January 2012, Russell Brand was set to play the hauntrepreneur.
+On 25 January 2012, Russell Brand was set to play the Hauntrepreneur.
 There have been no further announcements since.

-Outsiders series
+Outsiders TV series

 On 20 October 2011, Bay's Platinum Dunes, Adam Glass, and CBS Television Studios were producing Glass' drama Outsiders, for The CW.

-Lockdown At Franklin High/Lockdown film
+Lockdown

 On 9 March 2012, Bay and Benderspink will co-produce Greg Bishop and Joe Ballarini's script Lockdown At Franklin High, about a monster attacking a high school for Columbia Pictures.
 On 4 November 2013, animatics supervisor/lead storyboard artist Federico D’Alessandro was set to direct and rewrite the script.
 On 6 March 2015, Project Almanac writers Andrew Deutschman and Jason Pagan will rewrite the script to be a school shooting and D’Alessandro will not direct the movie.
 There have been no further announcements since.

-The Rising film
+The Rising

 On 12 July 2012, Bay will produce Soo Hugh's low-budget techno-thriller The Rising through Platinum Dunes for Paramount.
 There have been no further announcements since.

-Occult pilot
+Occult TV pilot

 On 11 September 2012, A&E ordered James Wong's supernatural crime drama Occult, which will be executive-produced by Bay through Platinum Dunes.
 Josh Lucas, Lynn Collins, Agnes Bruckner, Daniel Henney and Brennan Brown were cast as the leads.
 On 11 September 2013, A&E cancelled the project.

-The Governess film
+The Governess

 On 7 January 2013, Bay and Platinum Dunes will produce The Governess, from Hanna screenwriter Seth Lockhead for Warner Bros.
 There have been no further announcements since.